Global Medical Response (GMR) Airbus H140

 Introduction of the new H140

 Global Medical Response (GMR) is one of the first organizations to take delivery of the new helicopters from .
 This agreement includes an initial order for ten aircraft, with an option for five more.
-This modern aircraft was unveiled at , a renowned vertical mobility trade fair in , Texas.
+This modern aircraft was unveiled at , a renowned vertical mobility trade in Dallas, Texas.
 Its goal is to increase the quality and efficiency of .

 Strategic partnership for the future

-The partnership between GMR and builds on a long-standing collaboration.
-GMR, as one of the largest operators of helicopters in , continuously invests in its fleet to fulfill its responsibilities as a leading medical services provider.
+The H140 partnership between GMR and Airbus builds on a long-standing collaboration.
+GMR, as one of the largest operators of in , continuously invests in its fleet to fulfill its responsibilities as a leading medical services provider.
 GMR’s COO, Ted Van Horne, stated that the company is not only investing in new , but also that this is another step in providing innovative healthcare solutions.

 Technological innovations of the H140

-The sets new standards with its new design, which includes a T-shaped tail, a low-noise fenestron, and a without a rotor blade.
+The H140 sets new standards with its new design, which includes a T-shaped tail, a low-noise fenestron, and a without a rotor blade.
 These innovations aim to increase comfort for crew and patients while reducing operating costs.
-The spacious interior accommodates up to six passengers and allows easy access to medical equipment and patients thanks to large sliding doors.
+The spacious interior accommodates up to six and allows easy access to medical equipment and patients thanks to large sliding doors.

 Planned introduction and expansion of the fleet

 The deployment of the H140 in emergency medical services is planned for 2028, underscoring GMR’s continued growth.
 In November 2024, GMR expanded its fleet by 28 Airbus helicopters.
-In total, the company will operate approximately 200 Airbus helicopters, cementing its position as a pioneer in .
+In total, the company will operate approximately 200 Airbus helicopters, cementing its position as a pioneer in air .
 In addition to modernization, GMR is continuously revising its medical protocols to ensure optimal patient care.

-Global Medical Response (GMR) is a global leader in air , with approximately 35,000 dedicated .
+Global Medical Response (GMR) is a global leader in air rescue, with approximately 35,000 dedicated .
 GMR operates 380 air bases and operates under renowned brands such as Air Evac Lifeteam and Guardian Flight.
 More than 30 Airbus helicopters have been joining the fleet since 2021 to provide life-saving medical services.